plan2net/pw_comments/Documentation/Configuration/Mails/Index.rst

    Description
       Defines the path to the Fluid template which should be used for the e-mail to comment author.

+.. _sendMailOnNewCommentsOnCommentsToOriginalAuthor:

+sendMailOnNewCommentsOnCommentsToOriginalAuthor
+"""""""""""""""""""
+.. container:: table-row

+   Property
+      sendMailOnNewCommentsOnCommentsToOriginalAuthor
+   Data type
+      boolean
+   Description
+      If this option is enabled, the author of the parent comment receives a mail after a comment has been published.

 .. _sitenameUsedInMails: